diamcrust/AIEnvironmentFI/README.md

 Project: AI Practice.
 Creation of 3D Virtual Environment in Unity.
    An environment is developed about the Engineer Faculty of UAEMex.
-For this project was emplyed SweetHome 3D, Mixamo, and Visual Studio 2019.
+For this project was employed SweetHome 3D, Mixamo, and Visual Studio 2019.

    1. A terrain is created with textures and elements of the environment
    2. Models about the faculty structures are created